TuxHood/SOEN-341-Events-Web-App/ANALYTICS_QUICKSTART.md

 - Check FEATURE_EVENT_ANALYTICS.md for detailed documentation
 - Review the code comments in EventAnalyticsDashboard.jsx
 - Test the API endpoint directly with curl/Postman

----

-**Ready to use!** The feature is fully functional and just needs to be integrated into your routing. 🎉